fazzam12345/PetroSeg/README.md

-# Unsupervised Segmentation App with Streamlit and PyTorch
+# PetroSeg: Unsupervised Segmentation App with Streamlit and PyTorch

 ## Table of Contents
 1. [Introduction](#introduction)